Gokturk-1 Imaging Mission, Turkey

 The communications subsystem is operated with S-band transceivers for data handling, which is then downlinked in X-band frequency.

 Göktürk-1 Earth Observation Satellite

 SSM is the procurement authority under the Ministry of National Defense, TÜRKİYE.
-SSM's major function is putting into effect the decisions taken by the main decision making body The Defense Industry Executive Committee which makes critical decisions relating to the defense industry, including major procurement projects.
+SSM's major function is putting into effect the decisions taken by the main decision-making body The Defense Industry Executive Committee which makes critical decisions relating to the defence industry, including major procurement projects.

 EPS (Electrical Power Subsystem): Use of a pair of solar arrays, each comprised of three panels and rigidly attached to the anti-Earth face of the spacecraft.
 A PCU (Power Conditioning Unit) receives power from the solar arrays and generates the satellite's unregulated power bus at 23 to 37 Volts.
 Within the PCU is a digital series regulator that controls the state of charge of a Li-ion battery.
 Two identical power interfaces are run from the PCE (Payload Control Equipment) to the DHU (Data Handling Unit) where the power distribution function is centralized.
 A series of fuses and relays ensure bus protection inside the DHU and double isolation circuits upstream from the fuses provide further protection.